mflatt/expander/README.txt

  % racket run.rkt -c <dir> -x

-   Converts (or checks possibility of converting) a module to a stand-alone linklet with no imports, used mainly to extract the expander itself.
-Use `-s` to store source linklets in the cache
+   Checks possibility of converting a module to a stand-alone linklet with no imports, used mainly to extract the expander itself.

-   <dir> so that a flattened linklet can be generated; otherwise,
-   "run.rkt" will just check that flattening is possible.
-Use `-o` to write the linklet to a file.
+ % racket bootstrap-run.rkt -s -c <dir> -x -C \
+       -o <checkout-dir>/racket/src/racket/src/startup.inc

+   Compiles the expander to source files in <dir> --- note that "bootstrap-run.rkt" must be used to get source compiles --- and writes the flattened linklet to "startup.inc" in a Git checkout of a linklet-based Racket.
+Be sure to increment the target Racket version if you change the serialization of syntax objects or the linklet protocol.

 ----------------------------------------